Our Community Grows When We Include Everyone

 Grant funding is provided to local non-profit agencies and direct support services for vocational services, early intervention, residential services, independent living assistance, employment, and transportation.
 These funds are provided by the citizens of Greene County through a property tax levy to support people with developmental disabilities.
 The Abilities First Board of Directors is responsible for administering these funds.

-Abilities First works closely with other community agencies by providing funding and additional resources which include:
+Abilities First works closely with other community agencies by providing funding and additional resources.

 Dedicated to Inclusion